 Recovery and Caring for Dogs and Cats with Cancer

 If your beloved pet is battling cancer, you want to make sure, first and foremost, that your pet is as comfortable as possible.
-Make sure their bedding is cozy for them, they get their favorite treats and toys, and that the veterinarian’s recommendations are followed closely.
+Make sure their bedding is cozy for them, they get their favorite treats and toys, and that the veterinarian’s recommendations are followed carefully.

 And, if you’re wondering can cancer in dogs be cured, the answer is sometimes.
-The same is true for cats.
+The same is valid for cats.
 It depends on many factors that your veterinarian will go over with you when you bring your pet in for treatment.

 Average Cost of Cancer Treatments